-The PHA, with some restrictions, also has the option to terminate the tenancies of families who are over income.
+The PHAalso has the option to terminate the tenancies of certain over income families.

 The PHA may consider alternatives to termination and must establish policies describing the criteria the PHA will use when deciding what action to take, the types of evidence that will be acceptable, and the steps the PHA must take when terminating a family's lease.